Choosing your Customers

 Good customers will improve easily (with your help), be happy to pay well, be a joy to work with, teach you, and be happy to recommend you.

-While you may choose to work with ‘bad’ customers as charity or to ‘give something back’, we do do not want them as a mainstay for our business.
+While you may choose to work with ‘bad’ customers as charity or to ‘give something back’, you do do not want them as a mainstay for your business.

-It’s therefore key that we have a means of pre-selecting good customers, and attract enough potential customers so that we can say ‘no’ to or ‘refer’ those that don’t meet our criteria.
+It’s therefore key to have a way of pre-selecting good customers, as well as attracting enough potential customers so that you can say no to those who don’t meet your criteria.